 - Corticosteroid use in severe cases

 Antihistamines have no role in these.
-Following agents are used in their treatment
+The following agents are used in their treatment

-- In C1-INH deficiency treatment of the underlying disorder usually results in correction of the abnormality.
+- In C1-INH deficiency treatment of the underlying disorder usually results in the correction of the abnormality.

 - C1-INH deficiency can be helped by fresh frozen plasma transfusion [contains C1-INH]

 - Antifibrinolytic agents

 Drugs used in the acute attack are also used for prophylaxis.
 Androgen derivatives as a prophylactic option may help in hereditary angioedema.

 Removal of triggers should be considered such as ACE inhibitor or allergen.